gdsge/gdsge.github.io/source/example/Guvenen2009/Guvenen2009.rst

     :language: GDSGE

-The implementation uses the exact parameterization and specification (number of grid points, domains of endogenous state variables, number of discretized exogenous shocks, the cubic spline approximation, etc.) in Guvenen (2009).
+The implementation uses the exact parameterization and specification (number of grid points, domains of endogenous state variables, number of discretized exogenous shocks, the cubic spline approximation, etc.) in `Guvenen (2009) <https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA6658>`_.
 However, the algorithm differs from his.
-His is based on the algorithm in Krusell and Smith (1998): starting from a conjectured law of motion for state-variables and pricing functions, he solves the agents' Bellman equation and the agents' policy functions using standard value function iterations.
+His is based on the algorithm in `Krusell and Smith (1998) <https://www.journals.uchicago.edu/doi/abs/10.1086/250034>`_: starting from a conjectured law of motion for state-variables and pricing functions, he solves the agents' Bellman equation and the agents' policy functions using standard value function iterations.
 Then he uses these policy functions and temporary market clearing conditions to obtain a new law of motions and new pricing functions.
 The current algorithm, like other examples, utilizes the fact that agents' optimization is concave,